RULES AND REGULATIONS

 12.3.3 Water leaks on irrigation lines are not eligible for water leak adjustments.

-12.3.4 Any District customer may apply and be considered by the District to receive an adjustment to their current water bill according to this policy.
+12.3.4 Any District customer may apply to receive an adjustment to their current water bill according to this policy.

-12.3.5 To be considered eligible for a water leak adjustment, the customer is first required to promptly resolve the water leakage at the customer’s own expense (The District is not fiscally responsible for repairs or replacements needed on the customer side of the District water meter).
+12.3.5 To be eligible for a water leak adjustment, the customer is first required to promptly resolve the water leakage at the customer’s own expense.
+(The District is not responsible for repairs or replacements needed on the customer side of the District water meter.)
 Repairs must be completed within forty-five (45) days of the customer discovering the leak or notification of the leak from the Water District.

-12.3.6 Once the repairs are complete and within thirty (30) days of when repairs have been made, the customer may request a water leak adjustment in writing on the approved District form (See Exhibit A) either at the District office or through the District’s web site at www.corbettwaterdistrict.com.
+12.3.6 Once the repairs are complete and within thirty (30) days of when repairs have been made, the customer may request a water leak adjustment in writing on the approved District form either at the District office or through the District’s website at www.corbettwater.com.

 12.3.7 The customer’s leak adjustment request must include a statement of where and when the leakage occurred, receipts from the repairs and/or pictures of the leak and repairs and a written summary of what steps were taken (what work was done) to terminate the water leakage.